bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+>  .map is used to receive an array, perform a function on it, and present a new array. .map will always return the same number of items the original array had, just in a different form (like trying on new clothes or painting a house).
+It does not change the original array though. .forEach will return undefined and not return a new array, but can can still perform actions on each element in the array.
+For example, forEach can be used to console.log each element in an array, or save an array to a database, while .map can be used to return an array that has been filtered, reduced, etc.

 2. Explain the difference between a callback and a higher order function.

+> A callback is a function that can feed into a higher order function.
+A higher order function is a function that can return another function.

 3. What is closure?

+> A closure is an inner function that has access to an outer function's data.
+A closure can read everything above it, but nothing above it can read the closure.It is like a small animal that can fit outside of its little hole, but nothing is small enough to reach inside.

 4. Describe the four rules of the 'this' keyword.

+> 1. Is the function called by new?: an empty object is created and referenced by the 'this' keyword. it is later returned if no other object is returned explicitly.
+2. Is the function called by call(), apply(), bind()? (explicit binding): sets context to what the 'this' keyword refers to, forces the function to use a specific object for this binding.
+3. Is the function called as a method? (implicit binding): 'this' will refer to the the "closest" call site (whether that be inside of the function or globally depending on how it is arranged)
+4. Is the function called in the global scope?: this has the lowest priority. if 1-3 are not applicable, the function will be called according to the global (window) scope.

 5. Why do we need super() in an extended class?

+> super() is somewhat similar to semantic html in the sense it explicitly does what is implicitly stated.
+It is used to call the constructor, methods, and properties of the parent class. super() can be used in a subclass to access parent class values otherwise overwritten by a subclass

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.